kadirtikil/Cluster-Monitor/docker_deamon_fetcher/README.md

 # Docker container fetcher
 This service fetches currently running container on the system.

+# Change of plans
+I'm building docker desktop for my rasberry pi.
+The rasberry will then monitor it.
+I will then use k8s to orchestrate the containers on two worker nodes (no mini hp pcs).

 ## Prerequisites
 Make sure the ```$DOCKER_HOST``` env variable is set in bashrc, to be sure, that both client point to the same socket.
 (Or the same pipe on windows)